pradeepkumargit/angular-elements/README.md

 ```js
 npx live-server
 ```
-new browser window will open in below url and you can see Hello World Component us running as Angular element in your application.
+new browser window will open in below url and you can see Hello World Component is running as Angular element in your application.

 http://localhost:8080/